-The Solace Syslog Events Table allows you to supervise the last Syslog event messages from the Solace Message Brokers that have been configured for syslog monitoring.
-See the Solace product documentation for an in depth description of Syslog monitoring in Solace products and how to configure the Message Brokers and the Syslog destination.
+The Solace Syslog Events displays allows you to supervise the last Syslog event messages from the Solace Message Brokers that have been configured for Syslog monitoring.
+See Solace product documentation for an in depth description of Syslog monitoring in Solace products and how to configure Message Brokers and the Syslog destination.

-This display requires the Solace Event Module from the RTView Solace Monitor to be properly configured with a Syslog destination and running.
-See "" for additional information.
+These displays require the Solace Event Module from the RTView Solace Monitor to be properly configured with a Syslog destination and running.
+Displays in this View are: